PROBLEM: THERE IS INSUFFICIENT INFRASTRUCTURE AND KNOWLEDGE TO HELP US UNDERSTAND, MANAGE AND PREVENT WASTE DOWNSTREAM.

 QUESTION: how can we use waste as a resource or dispose of goods more responsibly?

-In this brief, we are asking designers to focus on the so-called ‘end of the line’ — and redraw it so that all waste is managed, processed and valued in a way that’s fair and sustainable.
-Here are some of the key issues we need to address — and fast:
+In this brief, we are asking participants to focus on the so-called ‘end of the line’ — and redraw it so that all waste is managed, processed and valued in a way that’s fair and sustainable.
+Here are some of the key issues we need to address URGENTLY:

 There is a lack of knowledge of and responsibility for producers and consumers with regards to the disposal of goods and food.